Teodor92/interview-questions/README.md

 # Interview questions

-A collection of interview questions for various languages, technologies and concepts.
+A collection of interview questions for various languages, technologies and concepts, that can be used by interviewers or interviewees.
+Or just for the fun of it!

+## Contents

+You can find the following topics here:

 - [Angular](./questions/Angular.md)
 - [Code Quality](./questions/CodeQuality.md)